 Compile-time checking of non-allocating functions

-This page describes support for [@zero_alloc]
+This page describes support for [@zero_alloc] attributes on functions.
+These

 annotations are checked statically at compile time.
 If the check passes, it guarantees